NASA Builds Interplanetary Internet, Controls LEGO Robot From Space

 That’s why “DTN accounts for disconnections and errors,” NASA says.
 “Data move through the network ‘hop-by-hop.’
 While waiting for the next link to become connected, bundles are temporarily stored and then forwarded to the next node when the link becomes available.”

 NASA and the ESA’s experiment was designed to simulate a situation where astronauts might be in orbit around the Moon, or Mars, controlling a robot Rover (like Curiosity) on the surface.
-Coincidentally, rumors surfaced Thursday that NASA is planning mission where astronauts orbit the Moon at a great distance, and practice sending down Rovers to the surface.
+Coincidentally, rumors surfaced Thursday that NASA is planning a mission where astronauts orbit the Moon at a great distance, and practice sending down Rovers to the surface.

 ISS expedition commander Sunita Williams used a specially designed NASA laptop to drive a LEGO rover at the European Space Operations Centre in Darmstadt, Germany, via DTN.
 The experiment was conducted in late October, NASA said.